 The Fifth Biological Natural Law

-The law of the understanding of every so-called disease as part of a Significant Biological Special Programme (SBS®) of Nature, comprehensible in the context of our evolution.
+The law of comprehending the principles of every so-called disease being part of a Special Biological Program of Nature explainable in the context of our developmental history (ontogenesis, phylogenesis).

 Germanic Heilkunde - Introduction 1

 The DHS, initially understood as a breakdown, is the decisive starting point and the crux of each SBS.

 We always have to return to the DHS in diagnostics, in order to understand what the patient thought, felt and sensed at that moment.
 The tracks have to be taken into account as well.
 Once the two phases have been traversed, the cycle is concluded.
 Nature has seen to it that the individual can master the unusual challenge, become well, and even emerge stronger from it.
 Significant Biological Special Program: the appellation indicates this already: each “illness” has a biological purpose!